 The CTI Toolkit solution offers a rich set of features for the contact center environment, including:

 Collaboration — A supervisor can text-chat directly with agents, and agents can text-chat with supervisors or other team members (if enabled).
-Interactive collaboration enables the contact center to communicate better, increase productivity, improve customer responsiveness, and coach or train agents.
+Interactive collaboration enables the contact center to communicate better, increase productivity, improve customer responsiveness, and coach or

 Secure Desktop Connection — Desktop security is provided between the agent/supervisor desktops and the CTI OS server.